 Natural Calm magnesium citrate drink powder is a delicious, safe, effective alternative that has been loved by consumers in the US and Canada for over 30 years.

 Magnesium citrate is produced by mixing magnesium oxide with citric acid, which when mixed in water converts to ionic magnesium citric.

 Natural Calm offers a range of powders that come in natural fruit flavours sweetened with organic stevia.
 It’s also available in unsweetened/plain.

 What is the difference between magnesium citrate and magnesium bicarbonate?

 Magnesium citrate tends to be one of the more popular options for magnesium absorption as opposed to magnesium bicarbonate.
-This form allows Magnesium to buffer to citrate, a large molecule.
-At the same time, magnesium bicarbonate is Magnesium that binds to bicarbonate.
+Magnesium citrate, as mentioned, is magnesium oxide and citric acid (Natural Calm uses citric acid from organic beets).

 While we’ve highlighted how great and beneficial magnesium citrate and magnesium bicarbonate can be, they’re not always for everyone.
 In fact, if you take certain medications, there can be some interference with Magnesium that could cause harm.

 You may experience a moderate reaction if you take Magnesium with tetracycline antibiotics.
 This is because Magnesium can cause the stomach to become attached to tetracyclines and stops the absorption of the antibiotic.
 The common tetracyclines are erythromycin, tetracycline, minocycline, doxycycline and more.

 The purpose of digoxin is to make the heartbeat stronger and regulate the pattern.
 If you take Magnesium with this medication, it can prevent the effectiveness of this medication by reducing the amount absorbed by the body.